Former Triple Eight race engineer joins Tickford Supercars effort - Speedcafe

 Stuckey has over a decade of experience which also includes a recent stint in Triple Eight’s Super2 effort, working on the Angelo Mouzouris car in 2021 as well as filling a contract role at Matt Stone Racing, before joining the latter on a full-time basis to engineer Todd Hazelwood last year.

-Tickford’s driver and race engineering line-up is otherwise unchanged, those combinations being Cameron Waters/Sam Potter (Car #6), James Courtney/Sam Scaffidi (#Car #5), and Thomas Randle/Raymond Lau (Car #55).
+Tickford’s driver and race engineering line-up is otherwise unchanged, those combinations being Cam Waters/Sam Potter (Car #6), James Courtney/Sam Scaffidi (#Car #5), and Thomas Randle/Raymond Lau (Car #55).

 The previous Car #56 race engineer, Rhys Lenegan, has moved back to his home state of Western Australia but continues to perform contract work for the team.